wax-office-of-inspector-general/wax-developer/docs/en/wax-infrastructure/wax-mainnet-node.md

 Freely available tokens and relatively low system requirements make the WAX Testnet an ideal place to learn, however it’s now time to graduate to the WAX Mainnet.

-This article will give you the insight to build solid WAX Mainnet nodes that will handle the network and infrastructure demands that are required to be met by successful Guilds.
+This guide will give you the insight to build solid WAX Mainnet nodes that will handle the network and infrastructure demands that are required to be met by successful Guilds.

+_This article has been updated to incorporate the_ [_Antelope_](https://antelope.io/) _Leap software build process._

 # How to Set Up a Solid WAX Mainnet Node

-The WAX Mainnet as far as EOSIO chains go has a very heavy infrastructure requirement.
+The WAX Mainnet as far as Antelope chains go has a very heavy infrastructure requirement.
 Of course the WAX Mainnet is constantly growing and there are numerous ways to fulfill these requirements.

-This article will walk through an example that is currently valid (October 2021) and in use by the EOSphere Guild who are serving multiple peers and millions of API requests per day.
+This article will walk through an example that is currently valid (September 2022) and in use by the EOSphere Guild who are serving multiple peers and millions of API requests per day.

 # Mainnet Requirements